andreas-bruckmeier/desec-client/README.md

 # deSEC Client

+> [!NOTE]
+> This repository will no longer be maintained.
+See https://github.com/andreas-bruckmeier/desec_api

 Client library for the deSEC Free Secure DNS service focussing on retrieving and creating DNS Records

 ## How to use in your project